 She shook Andries several times and after a while he regained consciousness.
 But when his mother and brother tried to pick him up, he could not balance himself.

 Andries' mother tried to find out from the police what had happened.
-They just told her to not in the hospital records.
-They tried the Far East Rand hospital but he was not in their records either.
+They just told her to go.